 There’s magic in Brooklyn!
 Well, there used to be.
 Brooklyn has changed.
 Ma says she, “Used to know the name of everyone in my building – and they knew mine.
 Now I don’t know half the folks on my floor.
 They move in and act like strangers, not neighbors.”
 Brooklyn used to be home to all manner of creatures.
 They were safe there but Brooklyn lost its magic.
 Not everyone is of the mind that it needs to be restored though.
 Some think that magic has no place in our world, which is why Ma and Jaxon are on a mission to ensure safe transport of these dragons back to their realm.
 The problem is, one of the dragons has gone missing and it’s up to Jaxon to find it.
 He travels between dimensions, through time and space, meets magical beings, and unlocks some family secrets in the process.
 Will Jaxon be able to find the missing dragon?
 Or will it be loose in Brooklyn, disrupting the balance between the two realms?

 I am so here for this!
 Brooklyn may not be my borough but I grew up in Long Island and in either location, never in my childhood did I experience magic in the literary canon in a manner that included Black and Brown children as the main characters – as though fantasy was not a genre that we could have a prominent role in.
 Our stories aren’t all about the struggle y’all.
 Seriously.
-Magic is at the center of this story but much like what I’ve come to appreciate from Zetta’s writing in other books of hers that I’ve read, she also weaves in historical gems about supercontinents like Gondwana, for example, and current events like the impact of gentrification on the community, to the extent that Jaxon and his mother have likely been priced out of their Brooklyn apartment.
+Magic is at the center of this story but much like what I’ve come to appreciate from Zetta’s writing in other books of hers that I’ve read, she also weaves in historical gems about supercontinents like Gondwana, for example, and current events like the impact of gentrification on the community.
 Zetta is an expert storyteller and is an author you need to add to your collection.